|

-TECH: Kettle, Database join replace values
+TECH: Kettle, Database join replace variables

 What the changes in practice does, is to search for previous variables (attributes/ fields) with the same name instead of adding them.
 The changes are quite simple.